-Where a student has received approval to return to campus following Voluntary or Involuntary Leave or Withdrawal, the Manager, Student Affairs and the Student-at-Risk Case Team shall prepare a Return to Campus Management Plan that outlines any terms and conditions of the student's return to campus and any recommended support services.
+Where a student has received approval to return to campus following Voluntary or Involuntary Leave or Withdrawal, Student Affairs and the Campus Assessment, Response, and Education Team shall prepare a Return to Campus Management Plan that outlines any terms and conditions of the student's return to campus and any recommended support services.

-The Manager, Student Affairs, or a designate from the Student-at-Risk Case Team work with the student and monitor the student's transition back to campus.
-The person monitoring the Return to Campus Management Plan shall regularly report the student's progress back to the Student-at-Risk Case Team.
+Student Affairs, or a designate from the Campus Assessment, Response, and Education Team will work with the student and monitor the student's transition back to campus.
+The person monitoring the Return to Campus Management Plan shall regularly report the student's progress back to the Campus Assessment, Response, and Education Team.
 The Return to Campus Management Plan may also include the disposition of any outstanding non-academic discipline matters and/or sanctions, and allow for accommodations of any disability-related needs to the point of undue hardship.